Zequez/logseq-vault/pages/Team Pages.md

 		-
 - ## Website
 	- Create team collaboration possibilities
-	- A digital space where team members can co-create and play with their information by building -
+	- A digital space where team members can co-create and play with their information
+	- You create a character sheet for
+	-
 	-
 		-